Royalties Calculator.

 Spotify

-By now, you're probably wondering: how much do artists make from Spotify streams, considering it's the biggest streaming platform out there?
+By now, you’re probably wondering, how much does Spotify pay artists from streams, considering it’s the biggest streaming platform out there?

 You can check out your results on the Spotify royalty calculator above, but on average, Spotify pays about $0.0035 per stream.
-In other words, millions of streams would generate estimated earnings of $3,500—that's not a lot.
+For example, a million streams from differnet users from around the globe would generate estimated earnings of $3,500 for the artist, that’s not a lot.
+To earn a minimum wage from music, an artist would likely need over 1,000,000 streams per month on Spotify, that is not simple to achieve.

 Apple Music

-One big reason is Apple Music doesn't offer a free subscription option like Spotify, only a paid subscription, so they can afford to pay artists more.
+One big reason is that everyone on Apple Music is a paid subscriber.
+Unlike Spotify, there’s no free tier, so Apple can afford to pay artists more per stream.

 YouTube Music